gargvishesh/druid/docs/multi-stage-query/index.md

   across all concurrently-running queries, plus the number of controller tasks (one per query), does not exceed available task capacity.
 (17183)

+- On cancelation or failure due to exception, the controller shuts down its worker tasks as part of an orderly exit.
+However, worker tasks may outlive the controller in situations where the controller vanishes without a chance to run its shutdown routines.
+This can happen due to conditions like JVM crashes, OS crashes, or sudden hardware failure.
+(18052)

 - Canceling the controller task sometimes leads to the error code "UnknownError" instead of "Canceled".
 (14722)